GiladFisher/OOP1a/README.md

 For example:
 Given the StringBuilder that holds the String "This is a ", if we append "String" to it, we would get "This is a String".
-In order to undo the appension, we store an 'UndoData' node containing DEL, and the index integers of "String" in the StringBuilder.
+In order to undo the appension, we store an 'UndoData' node containing DEL, and the index integers of "String" in the StringBuilder's String.

 #### The Observer Design Pattern